kencx/homelab/docs/roles.md

 It then proceeds to login with the root token and setup the PKI secrets engine and various authentication roles with the Terraform provider.
 A full list of Terraform resources can be found at `homelab/terraform/vault`.

+### Vault Agent

+If this role is ran on a client node or `vault_setup_agent` is `true`, it will also provision a Vault-Agent instance.
+It requires an existing unsealed Vault server and should be run on client nodes only after the Vault server has been setup.

 ### Variables
 | Variable | Description | Type | Default |